e-invoicing

 3. Decentralized Verification

-Conventionally used invoicing systems are based on central databases which can be hacked or even suffer system downtime.
-On the contrary, blockchain stores data on many nodes, which eradicates unavailability points.
-All network participants have to validate each transaction before it can be approved and this guarantees accuracy and authenticity.
+Conventional invoicing systems use central databases, which hackers can target and which can experience system downtime.
+In contrast, blockchain stores data on many nodes, eliminating points of unavailability.
+All network participants must validate each transaction before approving it, ensuring accuracy and authenticity.

 4. Enhanced Auditability